PAYROLL

 Your payslip should be sent to you automatically by your employer via post, email, or employee portal.
 If you need to get hold of additional copies of your payslip, you should get in touch with whoever manages payroll at your organisation.
 This will probably be someone in the HR or finance department.

-If you think there is an issue with any of the statutory parts of your payslip, such as your tax code, National Insurance, or student loan repayments, then you should get in touch with HMRC - an employer cannot contact HMRC on behalf of employees.
+If you think there is an issue with any of the statutory parts of your payslip, such as your tax code, National Insurance, or student loan repayments, then you could get in touch with HMRC - an employer cannot contact HMRC on behalf of employees.

 Share: